mrworf/iceshelf/README.md

 #### vault

 The name of the vault.
 Iceshelf will automatically create the vault if it doesn't exist, it will also avoid doing so to minimize the operations towards the AWS to avoid extra fees.
 It does this by only creating/checking the existance of the vault when you run iceshelf the first time or when you change the vault name from its previous name.

+#### threads

+The number of threads to use during upload.
+The default is 4.
+This can be tweaked to improve performance.
+For instance, when sending content to far away datacenters the throughput per connection might be as low as 200K/s, which will make uploads take forever.
+By using more threads, iceshelf will upload multiple parts of a file concurrently.

 NOTE!
 You will need to run ```aws configure``` for the user which will be running iceshelf in order to set up the aws tool.